-FRONTAGE means the minimum straight-line distance between the intersection of the midpoint (front lot line and side lot line) of the side lot lines.
+FRONTAGE means the minimum straight-line distance between the intersection of the side lot lines and the front lot line.

 FUNERAL SERVICES means the use of premises for the preparation of the dead for burial or cremation, or the holding of funeral ceremonies.